entropyxyz/entropy-docs/content/guides/use-the-explorer.md

 ---
 title: "Use the explorer"
 lead: "A blockchain explorer is a web-based tool that functions like a search engine specifically designed for blockchain data.
-This page explains how to connect to one for Entropy."
+The act as an interface, allowing users to quickly search, retrieve, and analyze information on the blockchain.
+This page explains how to view information about the Entropy network through an explorer."
 ---

-Blockchains, like Entropy, store information in public databases called ledgers.
-These ledgers are transparent, meaning anyone can view them.
-However, the data can be complex and challenging to understand without assistance.
-Blockchain explorers act as an interface, allowing users to quickly search, retrieve, and analyze information on the blockchain.

-{{< callout type="info"}}
-**Quick hint**

-You can jump straight to the explorer with this link: [polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet.entropy.xyz](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet.entropy.xyz)
-{{< /callout >}}

-The [Polkadot\{.js\} Apps](https://polkadot.js.org/apps) is a user interface for interacting with Substrate blockchains.
+The [Polkadot\{.js\} Apps](https://polkadot.js.org/apps) is a popular user interface for interacting with Substrate blockchains.
 Since Entropy is built using Substrate, we can use this explorer to search and view chain data on the Entropy network.

 ## Public interface

+{{< callout type="info" >}}
+**Quick hint**: You can jump straight to the explorer with this link: [polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet.entropy.xyz](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet.entropy.xyz)
+{{< /callout >}}

 The fastest way to view information about the Entropy blockchain is to visit the public Polkadot\{.js\} interface.